 After a failsafe combination?
 While relatively casual tan brogues are unsuitable for smart navy tailoring – please stop doing this – they pair pleasingly with smart-casual indigo denim.
 Bonus points if the shoes’ shade picks out the jeans’ stitching.

 If really committed to tripping up, then silhouette is where you can come a cropper.
 This is typically more of a concern with lighter canvas styles that can be deficient in the heft required to counterbalance heavy-duty jeans, whether straight- or wide-legged.
-Conversely, the combination of long, thin high-tops and skinny or tapered jeans can make big feet look positively clownish.
+Conversely, the combination of long, thin high-tops and tapered or skinny jeans can make big feet look positively clownish.

 With a pair of sneakers that are white, the main consideration – assuming that you want to incorporate them into more formal ‘fits is keeping them clean.
-(The same applies to all shoes, but it’s less noticeable with non-white pairs that didn’t start out that colour.)
+(The same applies to all shoes you wear with jeans, but it’s less noticeable with non-white pairs that didn’t start out that colour.)
 Pass the stain protector and keep those white sneakers shiny.

 Monk straps burnt brightly during the social media-driven ‘hashtag menswear’ phase of the mid- to late-naughties then seemingly out.
 However, they’re still a solid footwear option, combining some of the formality of an Oxford with swashbuckling dash.
 Indeed, the hardware lends them a certain casual quality that coordinates well with riveted denim.

 Don’t sleep on texture either, as subbing out the shine of leather for the nap of suede will step them down in formality a notch.
 (Do spectrums have notches?
 Rungs?)